itsrutuja123/kisanAI/README.md

 - **Smart Notifications**: Provide timely alerts on watering, fertilizing, pest control, and other crop-care activities.
 - **Market Trends**: Show the current market prices and trends to help farmers sell their yield at maximum profit.

-## 🛠 System Architecture & Technology Stack
+## 🛠 System Architecture & Technology Stack:

 ### Multi-Agent Framework